Euler band topology in superfluids and superconductors

 Implications of the Euler band topology in superconductors have also been explored in several recent studies.
 The presence of superconducting gap nodes dictated by real band topology was identified through homotopy theory~\cite{Bzdusek2017robust}.
 Subsequent studies, motivated by the developments in twisted bilayer graphene, have discussed obstructions to Cooper pairing ~\cite{Lo2022Inherited,Yu2023Euler-obstructed} and nodal higher-order topological superconductivity in Euler bands~\cite{Yu2022Euler-obstructed}.
 More recently, Andreev reflection~\cite{Morris2024Andreev} and non-linear optical responses~\cite{chau2025optical} of superconducting Euler bands have been discussed.
 However, most of these studies are based on specific models and assume nontrivial Euler topology in the normal-state Hamiltonian.
 It remains an open question how Euler band topology emerges in a more general setting in superconductors and superfluids.

-In this letter, we discuss the real band topology of the Bogoliubov-de Gennes (BdG) Hamiltonians with $I_{\rm ST}$ symmetry, focusing on classes DIII and CI in the Altland-Zirnbauer classification~\cite{Altland97}.
+In this letter, we discuss the real band topology of the Bogoliubov-de Gennes (BdG) Hamiltonians with $I_{\rm ST}$ symmetry, focusing on time-reversal-symmetric superconductors in classes DIII and CI in the Altland-Zirnbauer classification~\cite{Altland97}, for which an $I_{\rm ST}$-operator is defined with additional two-fold rotation or spatial inversion symmetry.
 In most part of our discussions we take $I_{\rm ST}$ to be the product of two-fold rotation and time-reversal operations, which is strictly speaking $I_{\rm ST}$ in two spatial dimensions.
 The Euler class is defined by the integral of real Berry curvature over an $I_{\rm ST}$-invariant two-dimensional (2D) plane in the three-dimensional (3D) Brillouin zone (BZ).
 We derive simplified formulas for the Euler class for BdG Hamiltonians under $I_{\rm ST}$ and $n$-fold rotation symmetries ($n=2,4$).
 These formulas establish explicit relationships between the Euler class and stable topological invariants in class DIII.
 Notably, we show that the 3D winding number is equivalent to the Euler class modulo two, indicating the persistence of surface states under $I_{\rm ST}$-symmetry-preserving, but time-reversal-symmetry-breaking (TRSB) perturbations [Figs.~\ref{fig:surface} (a) and (b)].
 As a concrete example, we show that the B phase of $^3$He possesses a nontrivial Euler class.

 We extend our analysis to class CI systems with representation-protected topology~\cite{kobayashi2024}.
 The Euler class is related to the 3D winding number characterizing 3D topological phases [Fig.~\ref{fig:surface} (c)].
 When spatial inversion symmetry is present, the product of the time-reversal and spatial inversion operations plays a role of the space-time inversion $I_{\rm ST}$, in place of time-reversal and two-fold rotation operations.
 In this case the full 3D BZ is an $I_{\rm ST}$-invariant space.
 A nonzero Euler class on a 2D closed sphere in the 3D BZ is shown to indicate that this superconductor has a nodal line linking with degeneracy lines of energy bands, inside the 2D sphere.